markoelez/uv-monorepo-demo/README.md

 ### open questions
 - enforce a single global version of python?
 - enforce a single global version of ALL dependencies?
 (I don't think uv will do this automatically since each project has its own lockfile, need to confirm)
+- can we improve how libraries are handled?
+    - currently, we generate (implicitely versioned) wheels for libraries in a temporary directory and use that in the pex install